Charminster bridge blamed for St Mary the Virgin floods

 "We have had so many meetings about preventing this kind of flooding.

-"It's not just the church - it's homes in East Hill and West Hill as well - and they will continue to flood until the right thing is done."'Seeping up'
+"It's not just the church - it's homes in East Hill and West Hill as well - and they will continue to flood until the right thing is done."

 John Burridge, Dorset's chief engineer for bridge management and structures, said bridge's "limited flow capacity is a contributory factor to the flooding that happens in this part of Charminster".